Payment scheme compliance: The complete guide for card issuers

 The modern compliance action plan

-Here's what effective scheme compliance should look like:
+Here's what effective scheme compliance should look like.
+Executing this manually is nearly impossible; the right platform automates the coordination.

 • Create a compliance committee with decision-making authority